Carmichael, California: Chautauqua Playhouse

 The Chautauqua Playhouse has been in the La Sierra Community Center since 1985.
 The 95-seat theater shows comedies, dramas, and musicals.
 It has a children's theater with performances held on Saturdays.
 Chautauqua Playhouse is at 5325 Engle Road (between Walnut Avenue and Fair Oaks Boulevard).

 Ancil Hoffman Park

 Ancil Hoffman Park is a major park within the American River Parkway in Carmichael.
 It is a 396 acre park.
 It features the Effie Yeaw Nature Center.
 The oak-canopied park is bordered on two sides by the American River.
 Reconstructed Maidu Indian homes are at the entrance to the nature center.
 The Ancil Hoffman Golf Course is also part of the park.
 Many species of animals can be seen, including wild turkey, deer, coyotes and hawks.
 One can access the park via Fair Oaks Blvd. by following the signs.

 American River Parkway

 The American River Parkway is a 32 mi parkway that runs along the American River throughout Sacramento County.
 The parkway connects many smaller parks and numerous boat launching points.
 It can be accessed by various exits off Highway 50 in Sacramento County.

+The American River Parkway is also host to the Great American Triathlon, featuring running, biking, and paddling.